Lota de Macedo Soares: Biography

 Lota, as she was known, had a relationship with the American poet Elizabeth Bishop from 1951 to 1967.
 Bishop dedicated her 1965 volume of poems Questions of Travel to her.
 Their relationship is depicted in the Brazilian film Reaching for the Moon, based on the book Flores Raras e Banalíssimas (in English, Rare and Commonplace Flowers), by Carmen Lucia de Oliveira, as well as in the book The More I Owe You, by American author Michael Sledge.

-In 1967, Soares joined Bishop in New York City after a period of extensive hospitalization for a nervous breakdown.
+In 1967, after Soares had been through a period of extensive hospitalization for a nervous breakdown, she joined Bishop in New York City.
 The same day she arrived in New York, 19 September 1967, Soares took an overdose of tranquilizers.
-It is believed the problems with her work and her failing relationship with Bishop were what led to her suicide.
+It is believed that problems with her work and her failing relationship with Bishop were what led to her suicide.
 She died several days later.

 Tribute

-On March 16, 2017, Google celebrated her 107th birthday with a Google Doodle.
+On March 16, 2017, Google celebrated the 107th anniversary of her birth with a Google Doodle.